 AdWords is one of the most popular advertising platforms available today.
-Run by Google, it allows business to advertise in search results pages for specific keywords and phrases.
+Run by Google, it allows a business to advertise in search results pages for specific keywords and phrases.

 Though the basics of AdWords will stay the same through the new year, Google has some notable changes planned for 2017.